masprs0x/nico/README.md

 **This package is still in development.**

-Nico is a backend framework build on koa.
-It's inspired by [sails](https://github.com/balderdashy/sails).
+Nico is a modern backend framework build on [koa](https://github.com/koajs/koa), it's inspired by [sails](https://github.com/balderdashy/sails).
 Ultimately nico is an effort to provide a more clear way to build api services.

 ## Installation